 - That relate to the same, or substantially the same, issues as have been the subject of a recent adjudication or other alternative dispute resolution (“ADR”) procedure.

-As such, the protocol applies to a significant proportion of disputes that, if court proceedings were commenced, would be issued in the Technology and Construction Court (the “TCC”).
+As such, the protocol for Construction and Engineering Disputes applies to a significant proportion of disputes that, if court proceedings were commenced, would be issued in the Technology and Construction Court (the “TCC”).

 Prepare A Letter Of Claim

 The first thing you need to do in any building dispute is to send a detailed Letter of Claim to the other side.

 Top Tip: However, it is important that you act in accordance with your contract.
 The contract may have specific terms about raising issues during the course of a project which would override the protocol for Construction and Engineering disputes.